|

 What to Do in the Case of an Overdose?

-4. Collect all the drugs, pills and substances (anything leftover, containers, bags etc) and give them to the emergency team to take them for examination.
+• Collect all the drugs, pills, and substances (anything leftover, containers, bags, etc.) and give them to the emergency team for an examination.
 (22)

 Related Disorders and Addictions

 Addictions come in all shapes and forms.
 Not all addictions are substance use disorders, and not all are related to drugs or alcohol.
 Some addictions and addiction-like disorders are classified in the DSM-V under another category.
-Some other addictions are not classified in the DSM-V or as any form of a health condition as of today.
-These additions would be more like food, television, or social media addiction yet can cause addictive patterns and serious disturbances in ones life.
+Some other addictions are not classified in the DSM-V or as any form of a health condition today.
+These additions would be more like food, television, or social media addiction, yet can cause addictive patterns and serious disturbances in one’s life.
 (2, 4, 5, 6) Some non-substance addiction examples include:

 • Gambling Disorder